sticken88/music-player/README.md

 ### DONE
 - Replaced kivy SoundLoader class with pure GStreamer in order to have a player indipendent from the GUI used.
 - Improved (a little bit) the layout [Created two distinct screens with their own layouts].

+#### Music player
+- Different audio formats are managed now [mp3 and m4a].
+Rewritten the MusicPlayer class in order to use playbin which automatically handles multiple formats.

 #### Radio player
 - Added volume control.